 Members begin at the entry-level Burgundy tier before making their way through Silver, Gold and Platinum as they begin to notch up ‘Qpoints’.

-Somewhat confusingly for Aussies who are more familiar with the concept of ‘points’ and ‘status credits’, Qpoints are Qatar’s version of status credits (or of tier points, if you’re a Brit), while Qmiles are akin to frequent flyer points or frequent flyer miles.
+Somewhat confusingly for Aussies who are more familiar with the concept of ‘points’ and ‘status credits’, Qpoints are Qatar’s version of status credits, while Avios are akin to frequent flyer points.

-Qpoints can be picked up whenever travelling with Qatar or a Oneworld airline including Qantas, American, BA or Cathay Pacific, but aren’t earned with the program’s non-Oneworld partners such as Virgin Atlantic.
+Qpoints can be picked up whenever travelling with Qatar or a Oneworld airline including Qantas, American, BA or Cathay Pacific, as well as with the program’s non-Oneworld partners such as Virgin Australia.

-If you’ll be joined in the air by family members, you can also pool their Qmiles – although not status-earning Qpoints – to your account at 1/4 of the usual earning rate.
+If you’ll be joined in the air by family members, you can also pool their Avios – although not status-earning Qpoints – to your Privilege Club account at 1/4 of the usual earning rate.

 Qatar Airways Privilege Club Silver

-Add to that free business class lounge access in most airports whenever travelling with Qatar, two free passes each year to bring a guest into the lounge with you at Doha’s Hamad International Airport, priority boarding and an extra 10kg of baggage allowance on Qatar flights.
+Add to that free business class lounge access in most airports whenever travelling with Qatar, two free passes each year to bring a guest into the lounge with you at Doha’s Hamad International Airport, priority boarding and an extra 15kg of baggage allowance - or one extra piece - on Qatar flights.

 Through Qatar’s Oneworld membership, Privilege Club Silver members enjoy Oneworld Ruby status that grants alliance-wide priority check-in privileges, plus access to preferred or pre-reserved seating – usually a little closer towards the front of the cabin.